basecamp/bcx-api/sections/uploads.md

 -----------

-* `GET /projects/1/uploads.json` will show the content, comments, and attachments for this upload.
+* `GET /projects/1/uploads.json` will show the content, comments, and attachments for uploads within this project.

-Each upload will have its associated `attachment` and `url`, along with any `comments` on it.

 We will return 50 uploads per page.
 If the result set has 50 uploads, it's your responsibility to check the next page